 Make preparations for nasal examination and tamponade.
 The ED should have a preprepared, readily available epistaxis kit or cart.
 The kit should include a nasal speculum, bayonet forceps, headlamp, suction catheter, cotton pledgets, 0.05% oxymetazoline and 4% lidocaine solutions, silver nitrate swabs, and some combination of absorbable and nonabsorbable materials for anterior and posterior packing.

 Assemble a good light source, suction, and a nasal speculum.
 Have the patient seated and in the "sniffing" position.
 The sniffing position is achieved by having the patient flex and extend the head while keeping the base of the nose straight ahead.
-With the patient in this position, brace the speculum by resting the index finger on the tip of the nose and insert the speculum with ...
+With the patient in this position, brace the speculum by resting the index finger on the tip of the nose and insert the speculum with the handle ...